-The Auxiliary Board is a group of young professionals who raise funds and awareness for Center for Independent Futures' mission.
+The Auxiliary Board is a group of young professionals who raise funds and awareness for Center for Independent Futures’ mission.
 Since 2006, the Auxiliary Board has planned SPARK, our largest fundraiser, and social and awareness-building events designed to engage a broader audience with our community and vision.
-To learn more about the Auxiliary Board and how to join, contact us at firstname.lastname@example.org or fill out the form to the right.
+To learn more about the Auxiliary Board and how to join, contact us at email@example.com.

 Sarah earned her bachelor’s degree in sociology from Loras College in Dubuque, Iowa.
 She is a passionate self-advocate who strives to educate her community about disability awareness.
 Currently, Sarah works as the Business Assistant at jjslist.com, an Evanston-based non-profit that spreads disability awareness to businesses and beyond.
-Sarah has a member of the Center for Independent Futures community since 2010 and formerly served as a member of the Advisory Council.
+Sarah has been a member of the Center for Independent Futures community since 2010 and formerly served as a member of the Advisory Council.

 Alex earned his bachelor’s degree in accounting at Loras College and his master’s at DePaul University.
 While pursuing his CPA studies, Alex is working as a staff auditor at the accounting firm Prado & Renteria.
 Alex strives to make a difference to society by working to give people opportunities to contribute to their communities.
 He enjoys supporting Center for Independent Futures to help individuals with disabilities expand their networks and learn valuable skills.